Mohdaman01/calculator/README.md

 # Calculator

 This Calculator web app is build with React library.\
-It is a simple calculator, it can person all arithmetic operations.
+It is a simple calculator app, it can person all arithmetic operations.
 It has a simple design.

 ### `npm start`